Fraser River: History

 On June 14, 1792, the Spanish explorers Dionisio Alcalá Galiano and Cayetano Valdés entered and anchored in the North Arm of the Fraser River, becoming the first Europeans to officially find and enter it.
 The existence of the river, but not its location, had been deduced during the 1791 voyage of José María Narváez, under Francisco de Eliza.

 The upper reaches of the Fraser River were first explored by Sir Alexander Mackenzie in 1793, and fully traced by Simon Fraser in 1808, who confirmed that it was not connected with the Columbia River.

 The lower Fraser was revisited in 1824 when the Hudson's Bay Company sent a crew across Puget Sound from its Fort George southern post on the Columbia River.
 The expedition was led by James McMillan.
-The Fraser was reached via the Nicomekl River and the Salmon River reachable after a portage.
-Friendly tribes met earlier on by the Simon Fraser crew were reacquainted with.
+The Fraser was reached via the Nicomekl River and the Salmon River was reachable after a portage.
+McMillan's expedition reacquainted themselves with friendly tribes met earlier on by Simon Fraser's crew.
 A trading post with agricultural potential was to be located.

 By 1827, a crew was sent back via the mouth of the Fraser to build and operate the original Fort Langley.
 McMillan also led the undertaking.

 The trading post original location would soon become the first ever mixed ancestry and agricultural settlement in southern British Columbia on the Fraser (Sto:lo) river.

-In 1828 George Simpson visited the river, mainly to examine Fort Langley and determine whether it would be suitable as the Hudson's Bay Company's main Pacific depot.
+In 1828, George Simpson visited the river, mainly to examine Fort Langley and determine whether it would be suitable as the Hudson's Bay Company's main Pacific depot.
 Simpson had believed the Fraser River might be navigable throughout its length, even though Simon Fraser had described it as non-navigable.
 Simpson journeyed down the river and through the Fraser Canyon and afterwards wrote "I should consider the passage down, to be certain Death, in nine attempts out of Ten.
 I shall therefore no longer talk about it as a navigable stream".
 His trip down the river convinced him that Fort Langley could not replace Fort Vancouver as the company's main depot on the Pacific coast.

 Much of British Columbia's history has been bound to the Fraser, partly because it was the essential route between the Interior and the Lower Coast after the loss of the lands south of the 49th Parallel with the Oregon Treaty of 1846.
-It was the site of its first recorded settlements of Aboriginal people (see Musqueam, Sto:lo, St'at'imc, Secwepemc and Nlaka'pamŭ), the site of the first European-Indigenous mixed ancestry settlement in southern British-Columbia (see Fort Langley), the route of multitudes of prospectors during the Fraser Canyon Gold Rush and the main vehicle of the province's early commerce and industry.
+It was the site of its first recorded settlements of Aboriginal people (the Musqueam, Sto:lo, St'at'imc, Secwepemc and Nlaka'pamŭ), the site of the first European-Indigenous mixed ancestry settlement in southern British-Columbia (Fort Langley), the route of multitudes of prospectors during the Fraser Canyon Gold Rush and the main vehicle of the province's early commerce and industry.

 In 1998, the river was designated as a Canadian Heritage River for its natural and human heritage.
 It remains the longest river with that designation.